 “We are very proud of this investment and the fact that IKEA sees the quality and perspectives of our business and the team that has made it happen.
-By providing companies with a customised logistics solution, we bring transparency and control over how goods are transported and delivered, whether they are using in-house fleets, third party providers, or a combination of both.”, says Martin C. Hansen, CEO of Mover Systems.
+By providing companies with a customized logistics solution, we bring transparency and control over how goods are transported and delivered, whether they are using in-house truck fleets, third party providers covered by a trucking company liability insurance, or a combination of both.”, says Martin C. Hansen, CEO of Mover Systems.

 Mover operates two business models in tandem

 Mover, founded in 2016, had a turnover of € 12 million (DKK 94 million) last year.
 The startup is 40 employees in Copenhagen, and is a profitable business.

 It’s core business is in two segments: